krasimir/blog-posts/2017/Stent/post.md

 ### Reducer

 The next step is to handle the actions above.
 Or in other words to write the reducer.
-The function that accepts current state and action and returns the new state.
+The function that accepts the current state and action and returns the new state.

 ```js
 // redux/reducers.js